-As we get older, we begin to worry about our health a little bit more than we used to when we were kids and teenagers.
-Things might start to go wrong, or we’re just concerned with staying as healthy as possible.
-However, we may not be aware of the symptoms of certain problems that we’re experiencing, and that can lead to delayed diagnosis and worse problems.
-Do you know the symptoms of cataracts?
+As we age, we worry about our health a little bit more.
+Things might start to go wrong, or we have concerns about health.
+Sometimes we don’t know the symptoms of certain problems that we’re experiencing.
+That leads to a delay in diagnosis and worse problems.
 Stop cataracts in their tracks by knowing the symptoms.

 Unfortunately, cataracts cannot be cured, they can only be removed.
 However, there’s no need to worry!
 Surgery for cataracts is one of the most common surgical procedures in the world.
 Many surgeons are well trained and ready to remove cataracts, so it should not be a scary procedure.

 When you first begin to suspect that you may have cataracts, you may be frantically searching for answers as to what the symptoms are.
 It’s frightening to have symptoms and not be sure why exactly they’re happening or what they mean, and it may lead you to jump to the worst possible conclusions.
 This list can help you find out if you are experiencing cataracts, but the final word should always be with your ophthalmologist as they are the expert on the issue.